serverless/serverless/docs/getting-started.md

 ## Installation

-As of version 4, the Serverless Framework Command Line Interface is packaged as a binary, which can be installed via two ways.

 ### Install the Serverless Framework via NPM

-If you have the [Node.js runtime](https://nodejs.org) installed, you can install the Serverless Framework via NPM.
+First, you must have the [Node.js runtime](https://nodejs.org) installed, then you can install the Serverless Framework via NPM.

 Open your CLI and run the command below to install the Serverless Framework globally.